Davejkane/riv/README.md

 #### Mac

-The `trash` program is required for sending images to the trash..
+The `trash` program is required for sending images to the trash.

 `brew install trash sdl sdl2_image sdl2_ttf`